polonel/trudesk/kubernetes/readme.md

 Wait some seconds until the deployment is completed.

 ## Configure Elastic
-Log into TrueDesk and go to Settings > Elasticsearch and define the enpoint of the elastic service
+Log into Trudesk and go to Settings > Elasticsearch and define the endpoint of the elastic service

 - Server: http://elasticsearch.trudesk.svc.cluster.local
 - Port: 9200

-## To Do

-- Trudesk reinstalls every time the pod dies (DONE)